lwindolf/lzone-cheat-sheets/cheat-sheets/ElasticSearch.md

 - Disable transparent huge pages
 - Disable numad
+- Disable swap, lock memory with bootstrap.mlockall: true
-- Do not optimize JVM settings, ensure not to give more than 32GB RAM
+- Do not optimize JVM settings, ensure not to give more than 30GB RAM as JVM compression stops with larger RAM

 ## Monitoring